a-vasin/revolut_challenge/README.md

 * POST `/withdraw`

 Removes money from account.
-Parameters and output similar to `/withdraw`, additionaly it should be enough money for withdrawing, otherwise error appropriate message will be returned.
+Parameters and output similar to `/withdraw`, additionaly it should be enough money for withdrawing, otherwise error with appropriate message will be returned.

 * POST `/transfer`